2009 Chicago Cubs season

 The 2009 Chicago Cubs season was the 138th season of the Chicago Cubs franchise, the 134th in the National League and the 94th at Wrigley Field.
-The Cubs, attempting to win the NL Central division for the third consecutive season, fell short by finishing in second place with a record of 83–78.
+The Cubs, attempting to win the National League Central for the third consecutive season, fell short by finishing in second place with a record of 83–78.

 Minor League affiliates

 In 2009 The Chicago Cubs had three minor league affiliates.
 The team's Single-A affiliate is the Peoria Chiefs, located in Peoria.
 The Chicago Cubs' Double-A affiliate is the Tennessee Smokies based in the Knoxville, Tennessee metropolitan area.
 Finally the Chicago Cubs Triple-A Affiliate is the Iowa Cubs, located in Iowa.
-The Iowa Cubs are coached by former Cub and Hall of Fame player Ryne Sandberg In 2010.
+The Iowa Cubs were coached by former Cub and Hall of Fame player Ryne Sandberg in 2009.
 Sandberg previously coached the Chiefs and Smokies as well.